OVERVIEWOur learning philosophy at Acera:

 Safeguard the spirit and curiosity of each student

 Core to Acera’s mission is to offer each individual the freedom to pursue interest, nourish curiosity and foster exploration.
 In addition to Individualized Learning Plans, each student has a chance to further pursue an area of particular interest by engaging deeply in particular parts of a theme in a way that honors their unique interests.
+Every Wednesday, students partake in “Creativity Morning” electives.
 In Middle School, all students bring alive their own “Inquiry, Maker, Passion” project, but from a unique personal interest and aligned with a mentor whose background is well suited to offer them support through the IMP Project Process.
+Each year, Acera holds culminating events – IMPPosium, Museum Walk, and ASTEAMS – where students showcase their work.

 Acera’s core values of community, openness, integrity, curiosity and innovation play a key role in our approach to behavior management.
 We believe in giving students space to experiment, observe themselves, improve, grow and learn.